 43. BILL KOMAN (LB)

-Bill Koman was a fixture on the Big Red defense during his eight seasons in St. Louis.
-He never missed a game after the team moved from Chicago in 1960, playing in 110 consecutive.
+Bill Koman was a fixture on the Big Red defense during his nine seasons with the Cardinals.
+He never missed a game after the team moved from Chicago in 1960, playing in 120 consecutive.
 Koman was a 2x Pro Bowl linebacker who finished his St. Louis career with 6 interceptions, 14 fumble recoveries, and one touchdown.
 Koman played college ball at North Carolina and was originally drafted by the Baltimore Colts.
 He retired as a Cardinal after the 1967 season.

 42. JOHN GILLIAM (WR)